btzy/lieuzhenghong.com/root/bidirectional_socket_communication_with_a_docker_container_and_its_host.md

 I needed to do this because our machine learning model ran on a Docker container and we needed to send data to/receive data from it.

+Note that this is a technical deep dive of how one particular feature
+(namely, the communication between the webcam stream and the ML model) is implemented;
+those who want a brief overview of the entire pipeline I build should refer to the README instead.

 ## The problem

 We want the machine learning model to be in a Dockerfile to make setup and configuration easy.
 But this introduces a new challenge: how do we send data from the Jetson (host) to the machine learning model (Docker container)?

 If the code for the machine learning model were not in a Docker, we could simply `import` the module into the webcam stream code, something like this: